 1) People living in colder climes tend to be more open to nudity.
 In Scandinavia, you are expected to go fully nude in the sauna, around strangers of all ages.
 In Germany, public parks are set aside for clothing-optional use.
 Believe it or not, I am actually friends with someone of Inuit origin, who grew up in Greenland, and who is a practicing nudist.
 If you understand nudism, this isn’t really a mystery.
 Nudists only get naked when it feels good to do so, and dress when it doesn’t.

 2) Among homo sapiens, clothing came into common usage during the last Ice Age c.
-25,000 years ago, when most of Europe and North America was covered by glaciers.
+25,000 years ago, when most of Europe and North America were covered by glaciers.
 This may be, perhaps, when the notion of compulsory clothes-wearing began.
 But these glaciers have long melted, and we are now entering an age of global warming.
 The need to wear clothes to protect from weather is becoming less necessary in more and more places.
 Is it any wonder, then, why people in tropical climates, before the rise of the Abrahamic desert religions, found communal nudity the norm?
 Among these being the Greeks, the Celts, and African and South American tribes?

 3) In most cases, clothing is impractical.
 More people die of heat stroke than from cold, and contrary to popular belief, clothing does not shield you from frigid weather, but rather, prevents heat from escaping the body.
-Being warm blooded animals, our bodies work like small ovens, maintaining an even 98.6 degrees Fahrenheit.
+Being warm-blooded animals, our bodies work like small ovens, maintaining an even 98.6 degrees Fahrenheit.
 On a sultry day, your body radiates excessive heat, but clothing acts as a barrier to this cooling function, making you feel hotter and more miserable than you need to be.
-I live in Florida, where temperatures reach upwards of 90 degrees for nearly half the year, and yet, society demands I hinder the natural process my body uses to shed this heat, trapping those fast moving molecules under my clothes.
+I live in Florida, where temperatures reach upwards of 90 degrees for nearly half the year, and yet, society demands I hinder the natural process my body uses to shed this heat, trapping those fast-moving molecules under my clothes.

 4) Before Christian missionaries, many Amazon tribes had never seen clothing before.
 In an ideal climate, people like the Bororo and Xerente lived naked 24/7, 365 days, as do the Sentinelese to this day.
 On Discovery channel’s Naked and Afraid, survivalists endure the harshest environments on Earth without so much as a pair of briefs.
 And while there are times when, on the rainy African savannah, the air drops to below 50, the problem then becomes a matter of shelter.
-Laura Zerra and Jeff Zausch, the show’s highest rated survivalists, have spent forty days in the deepest jungles, and covering their genitals never factored in to their survival.
+Laura Zerra and Jeff Zausch, the show’s highest-rated survivalists, have spent forty days in the deepest jungles, and covering their genitals never factored in to their survival.

-Finally, there’s the argument that, “If we go naked all the time, we’ll be wanting sex all the time!”
+Finally, there’s the argument that “If we go naked all the time, we’ll be wanting sex all the time!”
 But as any nudist will tell you, this is demonstrably untrue.
 The unclothed body can, of course, be stimulating, but what truly fires up those lustful neurons is the change in dress, which signals to the onlooker that the person undressing is “asking for it.”
-This is why devout Muslims insist women cover their hair, because in a society where a woman’s hair is forbidden fruit, the sight of flowing locks may get the male blood pumping.
+This is why devout Muslims insist women cover their hair, because, in a society where a woman’s hair is forbidden fruit, the sight of flowing locks may get the male blood pumping.
 Nobody visits a strip club to watch naked women doing laundry.
 It’s called a striptease for a reason.
 And even then, the slow removal of lingerie gets old, which is why dancing around a phallic pole was added, and later lap dancing.

-These days, younger generations of incels get off by “chaturbating”, because even the time honored striptease has lost its allure.
+These days, younger generations of incels get off by “chaturbating”, because even the time-honored striptease has lost its allure.
 Simple nudity just doesn’t stay sexy for long, which is why Playboy nearly went bankrupt, unable to compete with the XXX content readily available to anyone with access to Google.
 Playgirl Magazine, by contrast, was never popular with women, only managing to stay in the black thanks to its gay male subscribers.
 If we were to see our naked selves on an everyday basis, doing everyday tasks, from riding our bikes to school to mowing the grass, the connection between nudity and sex would dissolve, and we’d be left with a healthier male/female dynamic divorced from our animalistic urges.

 The Illusion of Shame

 Despite how amazing our skin is, and how wonderful our sense of touch can be, we live in a world where communal nudity is almost nonexistent, and in most instances illegal.
 If it were just a religious taboo, it would have gone the way of premarital sex, oral sex, and gay sex.
 But the thought of allowing strangers to see certain parts of ourselves can make us cringe, and simply admitting you like to be naked can make others feel uncomfortable, or even threatened.
-These negative reactions are the result of a lifelong indoctrination, and a culture of shame associated with nudity.
+These negative reactions are the result of a lifelong indoctrination and a culture of shame associated with nudity.
 But like an enlightened Buddhist (or should that be nudist?)
-I have learned that shame is nothing to fear, because shame is an illusion.
+I have learned that shame is nothing to fear because shame is an illusion.

 From before we are old enough to think for ourselves, our parents teach us to feel bad about our bodies, when they put us in diapers, and when we are forced into swim trunks, and when we recognize that we never see any other people’s genitals.
-But like any illusion, body shame disappears when examined up close, whenever someone visits a nude beach for the first time, or a clothing-optional resort.
+But like any illusion, body shame disappears when examined up close, whenever someone visits a nude beach for the first time or a clothing-optional resort.
 There is, of course, the awkwardness that comes with finally exposing what you may have kept hidden since you were in diapers.
-But after the initial shock wears off, you quickly realize how unnecessary clothing is, and how illusory your feelings about letting strangers see your body.
+But after the initial shock wears off, you quickly realize how unnecessary clothing is, and how illusory your feelings are about letting strangers see your body.
 At least for me, visiting a nude beach for the first time was a revelation, like shedding light on a great myth.